jProgr/jprogr.github.io/_posts/2024-03-12-tono-language.md

 If a noun is clear, you may elide it and just use modifiers in the sentence.

 Feel free to mix and match.

-## Numbers

-These are the numbers:

-- demo - 0.
-- mahi - 1.
-- mage - 2.
-- weyi - 3.
-- tavi - 4.
-- maka - 5.
-- pesi - 6.
-- howe - 7.
-- weke - 8.
-- gema - 9.

-They work like any other word in Tono; just modify a noun to establish the amount:

-- leno suvon tavi sali - Leno has four knives.

-Bigger numbers are read digit by digit:

-- mage demo - 20.
-- gema mage maka - 925.
-- pesi weyi demo gema weke - 63098.

-You can also use scientific notation for numbers with too many zeroes:

-- mahi demo soden pesi - 10^6 - 1 000 000.

 ## Other languages and Tono